What Is Form W-4 and Why Does It Matter?

 Step 1 is straightforward — your name, address, Social Security number, and most critically, your filing status.
 Your withholding is calculated differently for each status:

-Single (or Married Filing Separately): Higher withholding rate.
-If you are single with one job and no unusual income, checking this box typically gives accurate withholding.
+**Single (or Married Filing Separately):** Higher withholding rate.
+If you are single with one job and no unusual income, checking this box typically produces accurate withholding.
+When in doubt, Single is the conservative default.

-Married Filing Jointly: Lower withholding because the married brackets are wider.
-However, if you or your spouse have significant other income or multiple jobs, the default MFJ calculation may under-withhold.
+**Married Filing Jointly:** Lower withholding because the married brackets are wider.
+However — and this is where many couples get surprised — if you or your spouse have significant other income or multiple jobs, the default MFJ calculation will under-withhold.
+Step 2 is essential in that case.

 **Head of Household:** For unmarried individuals who qualify (pay more than half the cost of a home for a qualifying person).
 Has its own withholding tables — more favorable than Single but less than MFJ.